- Foxes are verbally communicative and use many noises like yips, whines, growls, and yelps to get their message across.

 Anyone who has heard a fox scream at night may wonder what the reason is for that noise.
 It can be a bone-chilling sound if you are out after dark.
 You may wonder if someone or something is injured or getting ready to attack.
 The good news is, foxes scream to communicate.
 It is just one of the many vocalizations that they make.

-Foxes are closely related to dogs, and like dogs, they have a range of ways to communicate.
-Unlike dogs who growl, whine, and yelp in addition to barking, foxes have a higher pitch to their vocalizations.
+Yes, foxes are closely related to dogs, and like dogs, they have a range of ways to communicate – but unlike dogs, their vocalizations include screaming.
+In contrast to dogs who growl, whine, and yelp in addition to barking, foxes have a higher pitch to their vocalizations.
 Because of this, the noise can sound like a scream.

 What the Screams Mean